Part One: A Conversation with Jeff Tew, Director of Technical and Training

-Technically Speaking is a digital education series from Boral Stone Division that is designed to help masons, general contractors, installers and other trade professionals see to their own continuing education.
+Technically Speaking is a digital education series that is designed to help masons, general contractors, installers and other trade professionals see to their own continuing education.
 With individual topics and articles moderated by longtime practitioners and industry leaders Jeff Tew and Chris Hines, the series will tackle a variety of subjects, protocols, products and practices.
 In short, anything and everything pertaining to the manufactured stone veneer (MSV) industry is up for discussion.

 As the Director of Technical and Training, Jeff Tew is an invaluable thought leader and resource for trade professionals.
 With more than 25 years of career experience in Manufactured Stone Veneer (MSV), he works with masons, builders, architects, and others in the construction industry to help design and build beautiful projects.
 As a firm believer in MSV as one of the industry's most efficient and resilient materials, Jeff knows it can be used to define unique and captivating spaces and buildings through proper planning, detailing and testing.
 Drawing on his experiences as a contractor during trainings and consultations, Jeff focuses on helping pros build healthy wall systems using MSV while meeting building code requirements and working safely on residential and commercial job sites all across North America.